-$(10 \times 50) = 500$ x Total Receipts = Receipts Attributable to this State 3650
+$(10 \times 50) = 500 \times \text{Total Receipts} = \text{Receipts Attributable to this State}$ 3650

-(c) Gross receipts for the performance of personal services are attributable to this state to the extent that such services are performed in this state.
-If services relating to a single item of income are performed partly within and partly without this state, the gross receipts from the performance of such services shall be attributable to this state only if the greater proportion of the services was performed in the state, based on costs of performance.
-Usually, where services are performed partly within and partly without this state, the services performed in each state will constitute a separate income producing activity; in such cases, the gross receipts from the performing the services in this state bears to the total time spent in performing the services everywhere.
-Time spent in performing services includes the amount of time expended in the performance of a contract or other obligation which gives rise to such gross receipts.
-Personal service not directly connected with the performance of the contract, is excluded from the computations.
+(c) Gross receipts for the performance of personal services are attributable to thisstate to the extent that such services are performed in this state.
+If services relatingto a single item of income are performed partly within and partly without this state, the gross receipts from the performance of such services shall be attributable tothis state only if the greater proportion of the services was performed in the state, based on costs of performance.
+Usually, where services are performed partlywithin and partly without this state, the services performed in each state willconstitute a separate income producing activity; in such cases, the gross receiptsfrom the performance of services attributable to this state shall be measured by theratio which the time spent in performing the services in this state bears to the totaltime spent in performing the services everywhere.
+Time spent in performingservices includes the amount of time expended in the performance of a contract or other obligation which gives rise to such gross receipts.
+Personal service notdirectly connected with the performance of the contract or other obligation, as forexample time expended in negotiating the contract, is excluded from the computations.